 While you can definitely use an agent or sell the property yourself, the smartest choice when selling as-is is to use a house purchasing company such as Investorwize.com.
 Oftentimes, Investorwize can direct you towards resources that can assist you to clean the house.
 They’re going to also manage other problems for example closure and name processing so that you could just focusing on beginning your new life in a fresh home.

 Sell The House In As-Is Condition

-If you unable to make repairs for any reason, or find yourself without insurance, then you can nevertheless sell the property in as is condition.
+If you are unable to make repairs for any reason or find yourself without insurance, then you can nevertheless sell the property in as is condition.
 Water damage is very common for people who sell houses as-is.
-There are many companies such as InvestorWize.com that buys houses in any condition even if the property has been flooded or suffers from extreme water damage.
-Give us a call or fill out the form on our site to get an an offer on your home within 24 hours.
+There are many companies such as InvestorWize.com that buy houses in any condition even if the property has been flooded or suffers from extreme water damage.
+Give us a call or fill out the form on our site to get an offer on your home within 24 hours.
 We will buy the home as is.
-That mean you do not need to do any repairs and can get out of the home as soon as you possibly can.
+That means you do not need to do any repairs and can get out of the home as soon as you possibly can.